Originally published 8 January 2021 – now updated 2 April 2021

 Asus ProArt PA32UCG with 32″ 4K IPS Panel, 120Hz VRR, 1152 zone MiniLED backlight and HDR 1400 – this is not a gamer-oriented screen but nevertheless it offers a 32″ panel with 4K resolution and 120Hz refresh rate.
 It’s going to be super expensive though no doubt.
 We don’t have any information on pricing or availability yet.

 Asus ROG Swift PG32UQ with 32″ IPS Panel, 4K, 144Hz and HDMI 2.1 – no confirmation yet on release date, it was only announced at CES 2021 on 12th Jan – we are working to get an early sample from Asus but with COVID and various shipping delays this is taking a little longer than normal.
 We think given we are in April now, this is probably going to appear on the market in Q2.

 Asus ROG Swift PG32UQX with 32″ IPS Panel, 4K Resolution, 144Hz, G-sync Ultimate and HDR 1400 – This model uses the AUO Mini LED backlight panel discussed above.
-No official release date but we are expecting Q2 2021 given where we are now in the year.
-We are working to get an early sample from Asus but with COVID and various shipping delays this is taking a lot longer than normal.
+This has now been released as of July 2021 and we have reviewed this screen already!

 Gigabyte Aorus FI32U Expected with 31.5″ IPS Panel, 4K and 144Hz Refresh Rate – there’s no official information about this but early rumours are that this will be another 31.5″ 4K 144Hz model.
 No word on release date or pricing yet.